Phenipa/deej_toggle/README.md

 #Deej_toggle

 ##Introduction
-This project is a straight fork of the original [deej](https://github.com/omriharel/deej/tree/b0e10f51048a11ee28937e4910bb6d44187c9a2d#hardware), with the added functionality of a button to swap between audo devices.
+This project is a straight copy of the original [deej](https://github.com/omriharel/deej/tree/b0e10f51048a11ee28937e4910bb6d44187c9a2d#hardware), with the added functionality of a button to swap between audo devices.
 To do this, I had to use external software called [SoundSwitch](https://github.com/Belphemur/SoundSwitch).
 This repository will likely NOT be maintained regularly, and as such, use at your own discretion.

 ##Background
 My wish when first finding out about this project was for there to be a way to toggle between headphones and speakers on the push of a button.
 Unfortunately, this was not in the works at the time, so I decided to make this myself.